University Council Meeting Minutes - Wednesday, April 23, 2025

 • These actions have implications for American higher education.
 You will note the US Department of Education Office of Civil Rights; the dear colleague letters that we received.

-• As we received these letters we responded in consultation with our SUNY Office of general counsel, consistent with the guidelines that I shared with you at the last meeting.
+• As we received these letters, we responded in consultation with our SUNY Office of General Counsel, consistent with the guidelines that I shared with you at the last meeting.

-• Haudenosaunee Task Force Update - Kendra Cadogan went through the timeline
+• Haudenosaunee Task Force Update – Kendra Cadogan went through the timeline.

-• Invited co-chair to come to cabinet
+• Invited co-chair to come to cabinet.

 • The resolution comes to the President's office, and the President says yes or no, or endorses the resolution, and that's been the approach that I have taken.
+There is really nothing that says that the President must implement a resolution of a task forces that comes to what we do take.

-• Strategic Plan - Murat Yasar went through the Strategic Plan
+• Strategic Plan – Murat Yasar went through the Strategic Plan.

-• It is not an additional burden.
+• That strategic plan is everyday work that we do on this campus.
+It is not an additional burden.
 We are always relaying this information to our campus members, and that has been received nicely.

-• It was clear to everyone, including myself, that there is a really palpable ownership of the strategy plan by the campus members.
+• We had 3 workshops in March, 3 workshops in April.
+It was clear to everyone, including myself, that there is a really palpable ownership of the strategy plan by the campus members.

 • Campus members have a sense of ownership of this plan.
-It's very clear to me.
+It's very clear to me after attending 6 workshops in March and April.

-• This is a great number for this campus, and then we did a survey.
+• We trained 139 people, but this was voluntary.
+This is a great number for this campus, and then we did a survey.

-• Fundraising - Heath Wood went through the Foundation Report
+• Fundraising – Heath Wood went through the Foundation Report.

-• Despite a year of transition in my position, the team has worked really hard to maintain fundraising, and the alumni and the alumni base and our organizational partners have continued to support the institution.
+• We are over 5 million dollars in funds raised for the year.
+Despite a year of transition in my position, the team has worked really hard to maintain fundraising, and the alumni and the alumni base and our organizational partners have continued to support the institution.

 • We awarded 1.5 million dollars’ worth of scholarships this year and we've raised an additional 1.4 million in endowed scholarships.

-• Some of you may remember in the last report we had the return was over 7%, as you all will probably know, the market has experienced quite a bit of volatility since then.
+• The endowment is up around 4 and a half percent.
+It was doing even better than that.
+Some of you may remember in the last report we had the return was over 7%, as you all will probably know, the market has experienced quite a bit of volatility since then.

-• May Commencement 2025 - Steve McAfee went through the details of the Commencement
+• May Commencement 2025 – Steve McAfee went through the details of the Commencement.

 • Here is a brief summary of the discussion during the meeting.